rsatf/terms-of-service/README.md

 * insulting another player’s culture or religion
 * distributing real world information about another player without their consent

-These rules are not typically contravened, but when they are, the type and degree of action taken is judged on a case-by-case basis at the discretion of the rsa.tf organisation.
+Where these rules are contravened, the type and degree of action taken is judged on a case-by-case basis at the discretion of the rsa.tf organisation.

 We weigh the type of violation, whether you are a repeat offender, and other factors.